jinhonglin-ryan/thriftProject/readme.md

 - Ensure you have necessary dependencies installed, including Thrift for code generation.
 - Refer to individual `guide.txt` files or documentation within each component for more detailed instructions.

-Feel free to customize this readme based on specific details about the functionalities, dependencies, and instructions for your matchmaking system.